Cleo469/Flashcards/README.md

 **EPIC 5: Countries pages**

-- As a user, I want to access brief information about each country I select, such as cultural New Year traditions or interesting facts, to learn more about how New Year's is celebrated there.
+- As a user, I want to access brief information about what flashcards is, interesting facts, to learn more about flashcards and use this function in the app.
-- As a user, I would like to access the Spain page for a countdown meter and basic information about New Year traditions.
-- As a user, I would like to access the Ireland page for a countdown meter and basic information about New Year traditions.
-- As a user, I would like to access the India page for a countdown meter and basic information about New Year traditions.
-- As a user, I would like to access the Japan page for a countdown meter and basic information about New Year traditions.
-- As a user, I would like to access the Greece page for a countdown meter and basic information about New Year traditions.
-- As a user, I would like to access the Poland page for a countdown meter and basic information about New Year traditions.

 **EPIC 6: Standalone pages**

 - As a developer, I should create a team page introducing authors to application visitors.
-- As a user, I want to see a friendly and informative "404" error page when I encounter a broken link or reach a non-existent page on the website.
+- As a user, I want to see a friendly and informative about us page on the website.

 **EPIC 7: Deployment**